 All ground stations are planned to be sited in an urban environment to benefit from the existing points of presence offered by the telecommunications infrastructure.
 However, in addition, a rural scenario has also been analysed for comparison purposes.
 The following Figures show the minimum required separation distances by using the same methodology as described in Section 5.1.3.1 of this Report.

-All ground stations are planned to be sited in an urban environment to benefit from the existing points of presence offered by the telecommunications infrastructure.
-However, in addition, a rural scenario has also been analysed for comparison purposes.

 Results